What comes to mind?

 The trail opened in 1923, designed for horseback riding.
 But over time, park visitors’ interests shifted toward hiking.

-In 1970, the National Park Service (NPS) stopped maintaining the trail when park management goals transitioned from providing recreational access to protecting sensitive wildlife habitat and delicate thermal features.
+In 1970, the National Park Service, or NPS, stopped maintaining the trail when park management goals transitioned from providing recreational access to protecting sensitive wildlife habitat and delicate thermal features.

-In the summer of 2014, Meyer traveled with a team of students and colleagues to Yellowstone to hike, map and photograph what remained of the trail.
+In summer 2014, Meyer traveled with a team of students and colleagues to Yellowstone to hike, map and photograph what remained of the trail.

 “I think this research tells us that it is possible to have rich, historically appropriate and authentic experiences in the national parks today as long as you educate people on the significance of what they’re doing, its relationship to the past, its impact on the future.” — Dr. Judith Meyer

-The group mapped parts of the former trail using Geographic Information System (GIS) technology, which includes digital images and analysis of the landscape.
+The group mapped parts of the former trail using Geographic Information System, orGIS, technology, which includes digital images and analysis of the landscape.

 Along the way, the group replicated photos from the same vantage points as photos taken on Eaton’s tours.
 This process, rephotography, provides a side-by-side comparison of the past with the present.